idenproject/about-markdown/benefits.md

 And craft your very own data portfolio.

+Think amazing projects like:

-Like real-time dashboards,
+real-time dashboards

-facial recognition apps,
+facial recognition apps

-and NoSQL or Graph databases hosted on the cloud.
+or creating live databases on the cloud.

 All while finding the treasures in the City of Iden !